MACHINIC ECHOES OF A MARKING

 Enter the Classroom Iteration to view the full set of student responses and generated images.

-Machinic Echoes continues as an open, evolving inquiry into how marks are read, described, and translated across human and machinic systems.
+Machinic Echoes unfolded as an open, evolving inquiry into how marks are read, described, and translated across human and machinic systems.

-Visitors are invited to participate in the experiment by responding to a drawing with their own description.
-These texts will be used to generate new machinic images, extending the project through diverse perceptual and linguistic frames.
+From January to March, visitors were invited to respond to three selected original artworks by Mohammed Chiba with their own descriptions.
+These texts were used to generate machinic images, extending the project through diverse perceptual and linguistic frames.

 There is no correct way to describe the work.
-What matters is attention—what you notice, how you choose to name it, and what remains unresolved.
+What mattered was attention—what one noticed, how they choose to name it, and what remains unresolved.